philsbury/picture-quiz/readme.md

 ## Step 12

+Update `src/data/players.json` with the names of your players.
+2 are included, but more a possible

+## Step 13

 You should see your page listed on the [app index](http://localhost:3008/) page.
 Click the link and you're done.

-## Step 13
+## Step 14

-Beer + chelp
+Give it a quick test, then beer + chelp